Yelden: Name spelling

 As a result of this variation and of argument over the correct spelling, a questionnaire on the subject was circulated to villagers in 1998.
 44 considered the village to be called 'Yelden', while 30 considered it to be called 'Yielden'.
 Different organisations take different positions on the spelling: the Royal Mail uses the spelling "Yielden" in official postal addresses; and the parish council calls itself "Melchbourne and Yelden" parish council; the Office for National Statistics records the official name of the parish as "Melchbourne and Yielden"; whilst the Ordnance Survey labels the village itself 'Yelden', but records the parish name as "Melchbourne and Yielden".

 In 2025 Bedford Borough Council decided on the official spelling 'Yelden'.

 Modern day

 Social scene

 Yelden is known for its Strawberry Fayre, which is held on the last Sunday in June each year.
 This generally attracts thousands of visitors to the village to sample oysters and champagne, strawberry teas, live jazz, classic cars, bikes and tractors and traditional summer fete activities to raise funds for the church.

 Village pub

 The Chequers Inn closed in 2016.
-Whilst there was attempts to reopen it tied with some development of land behind the pub, the building was subsequently demolished and replaced with a private dwelling.
+Whilst there were attempts to reopen it tied with some development of land behind the pub, the building was subsequently demolished and replaced with a private dwelling.